-The reviewer's' role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The reviewer's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial systems.
 In particular, the checks carried out in the current period included:

 - Testing of payroll systems

 - Testing of purchase systems

-- Testing of regularity procedures
+- · Testing of regularity procedures

-- Review of any updates to the Financial Procedures Manual
+- Review of any updates to the Finance Procedures Manual

 - Review of meeting minutes

-- · Review of income recording procedures
+- Review of income recording procedures

 - Review of Director appointments/resignations and declarations of interest

 - Review of VAT recording procedures

 - Testing of expenses and petty cash systems

 - Review of Fixed Asset recording procedures

 - Review of IT systems

-On a termly basis, the reviewers report to the Board of Directors through the Finance and Resources Committee on the operation of the systems of control and on the discharge of the Board of Directors' financial responsibilities.
+On a quarterly basis, the reviewer reports to the Board of Directors through the finance and general purposes committee on the operation of the systems of control and on the discharge of the Board of Directors financial responsibilities and annually prepares a short annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.